pavanibuchupalli1993/BasicSample/README.md

 This project uses the Gradle build system.
 You don't need an IDE to build and execute it but Android Studio 3.4 is recommended.
 *If you are new to Espresso, try this sample first.*

+adding new changes from other branch or master

 1. Download the project code, preferably using `git clone`.